lucamenicali/BayesianPINN2024/README.md

 # BayesianPINN2024

-Supplemental codes for "Physics-Informed Priors with Application to Turbulent Boundary Layer Velocity" by Luca Menicali, David H. Richter and Stefano Castruccio.
+Supplemental codes for "Physics-Informed Priors with Application to Turbulent Boundary Layer Velocity" by Luca Menicali, David H. Richter, and Stefano Castruccio.

 ## Data